California Motel Prices in 2026: What to Expect and How to Save

 How Much Is a Night in a Motel in California?

-You’ll pay about $134 per night for a California motel, depending on motel price trends.
-You can find budget accommodation options from $103 to $269.
-Book a day ahead, favor Thursdays, avoid Sundays, save.
+You’ll pay about $134 per night on average.
+Budget options range from $103 to $269.
+Book a day ahead, favor Thursdays, avoid Sundays, and you can do better than the average.

 How Many Days Can You Live in a Motel?